Teaching Machine Learning in ECE

 The data revolution has added a new dimension to virtually all fields of scientific endeavor.
 Fueled by tiny and smart computing devices that continuously monitor and record physical phenomena, inexpensive memory, powerful computers, and the digitization of all kinds of data – we’re still in the early years of this new reality, called by some the fourth industrial revolution.

-For example, at the University of Michigan, ECE faculty and students specializing in devices are using machine learning techniques in their research to improve large-scale testing of cancer drugs, or to enable energy-efficient, ubiquitous connectivity for the Internet of Things.
+ECE faculty and students are using machine learning techniques in their research to improve large-scale testing of cancer drugs, or to enable energy-efficient, ubiquitous connectivity for the Internet of Things.

 “As engineering has more and more impact on human lives, it has become essential to bring the humanities and social sciences into engineering,” said Alfred O. Hero, the John H. Holland Distinguished University Professor of EECS and first co-director of the Michigan Institute for Data Science (MIDAS), created in 2015 to help bring data to life.